 While further research is needed, existing anecdotal and empirical evidence supports the observation that the effects of big-money elections can cascade beyond the immediate race, putting an entire court on notice that its members could well be targeted in future elections - thereby heightening pressure judges may feel to avoid rulings that might either make them a target or alienate wealthy supporters.
-"Whether subtle or unintentional or not, there may be a tendency in the future for appellate judges to have one eye looking over their shoulder," now-retired Tennessee Chief Justice Gary R. Wade has observed, after narrowly surviving a 2014 retention election where the court's record on the death penalty was at issue.31 in that state were less likely to cast a vote in favor of criminal defendants, owing, the study suggested, to a concern that they would later be subjected to distorted, soft-on-crime attacks.
+"Whether subtle or unintentional or not, there may be a tendency in the future for appellate judges to have one eye looking over their shoulder," now-retired Tennessee Chief Justice Gary R. Wade has observed, after narrowly surviving a 2014 retention election where the court's record on the death penalty was at issue.

+One notable study issued by the American Constitution Society found that as the number of television ads increased in a state's supreme court elections, justices in that state were less likely to cast a vote in favor of criminal defendants, owing, the study suggested, to a concern that they would later be subjected to distorted, soft-on-crime attacks.
 Another study concluded that campaign finance pressures exacerbate partisan behavior by judges, finding that judges who receive more campaign money from political parties and allied interest groups are more likely to favor their own party in election cases.
 When judges no longer face future elections due to a mandatory retirement age, the study found the influence of campaign money largely disappears.